Lower Sava Valley dialect: Morphology

 There is strong masculinization of the neuter and feminization in the plural (but the latter is rare in the Laško subdialect).
 The long infinitive without final -i is used, except in parts of the Zagorje-Trbovlje subdialect, where the short infinitive is used.
 Verbs do not often follow the -a-ti -je-m paradigm common for Styrian dialects (e.g., umivati → umivljem 'wash').
 In the Laško subdialect, mobile accent on nouns is retained and mixed accent is still present, although sometimes lost.
 In the other two subdialects, the mixed and final accent was completely lost because of morphologization of accent.
-At least in the Trbovlje-Zagorje subdialect, the dialect has the Styrian ending -ma instead of -va for verbs in the first person dual.
+At least in the Zagorje-Trbovlje subdialect, the dialect has the Styrian ending -ma instead of -va for verbs in the first person dual.